 - The College is not able to offer an instalment plan for payment of the annual or renewal fees at this time.

-- The College will accept a post-dated cheque for payment on or before December 31st.
+- The College will accept a post-dated cheque for payment before December 31st.

 What will happen if I don't send in my renewal form and the fee by December 31st?

-- According to the bylaws of the College, the annual fee (also referred to as a renewal fee) for a year must be paid on or before December 31st of the previous year.
+- As per bylaws of the College, the annual fee (also referred to as a renewal fee) for a year must be paid on or before December 31st of the previous year.

 - A member who fails to pay the annual fee on or before January 31st shall pay a penalty of $50.